 - 1. After mitigation sequencing is applied in accordance with Section 19.400.110(A) Appendix B, Mitigation Options to Achieve No Net Loss for New or Re-Development Activities, shall be utilized for compensatory mitigation options.
 A mitigation report shall be prepared in accordance with section 19.700.140 TCC. - 2.
 Site selection for compensatory mitigation shall consider factors to determine the most ecologically suitable potential mitigation site.
 References for consideration when determining appropriate site selection may include the Thurston County In-lieu-fee Program Instrument, Appendix H, Watershed Approach to Mitigation, Ecology's Watershed Characterization and Land Use Planning, and Ecology's Selecting Mitigation Sites Using a Watershed Approach (Western Washington), or other current resources informing mitigation decisions. - 3.
-Proposals that use ratios different from those prescribed in this Program, that seek to obtain alternative buffers [Section 19.400.120(C)], or that include larger modifications in a buffer [Section 19.400.120(D)] may be approved if justified in a Shoreline Mitigation Plan consistent

-- with Section 19.700.140.
+Proposals that use ratios different from those prescribed in this Program, that seek to obtain alternative buffers [Section 19.400.120(C)], or that include larger modifications in a buffer [Section 19.400.120(D)] may be approved if justified in a Shoreline Mitigation Plan consistent with Section 19.700.140.
 Where applicable, a Shoreline Variance may be required in accordance with Section 19.500.100(E). - 4.
-Activities not listed in Appendix B that result in adverse impacts to shoreline ecological functions shall also be subject to compensatory mitigation requirements. - 5.
-When compensatory mitigation becomes necessary on a site where documented restoration activities have occurred within the previous tenthree years, but after the effective date of this
+Activities not listed in Appendix B that result in adverse impacts to shoreline ecological functions shall also be subject to compensatory mitigation requirements.

-Program, such documented restoration may be utilized as mitigation to offset new development impacts, provided the restoration was voluntary and not required as mitigation for prior development impacts. - a.
-Applicants wishing to make use of this provision mustshould consult with Thurston County prior to commencing restoration activities, to ensure their activities will qualify for advance mitigation, to ensure that any restoration funding utilized for the project would allow the site to be used as mitigation, and to learn how the activities could possibly be applied as mitigation for new development. that pProper documentation of restoration activities must be provided with the application for new development (i.e. submittal of an agreed upon advance restoration plan as described in Section 19.700.112 of this Program)., to ensure that any restoration funding utilized for the project would allow the site to be used as mitigation, and to learn how the activities could possibly be applied as mitigation for new development. - b.
+- 5. When compensatory mitigation becomes necessary on a site where documented restoration activities have occurred within the previous ten years, such documented restoration may be utilized as mitigation to offset new development impacts, provided the restoration was voluntary and not required as mitigation for prior development impacts. - a.
+Applicants wishing to make use of this provision should consult with Thurston County prior to commencing restoration activities to ensure their activities will qualify for advance mitigation, that any restoration funding utilized for the project would allow the site to be used as mitigation, and to learn how the activities could possibly be applied as mitigation for new development.
+Proper documentation of restoration activities must be provided with the application for new development (i.e. submittal of an agreed upon advance restoration plan as described in Section 19.700.112 of this Program). - b.
 Restoration activities must be on the ground for a period of at least three years prior to use as mitigation for new development, unless the project is able to be fully implemented in less time.
 The time period shall start upon receiving written and photographic notification from the applicant that the initial restoration work has been completed. - c.
 Mitigation credit for prior restoration activities shall be determined upon application for the impacting project.
-If necessary, additional compensatory mitigation shall be provided so that mitigation is, and shall, at a minimum, be commensurate with the proposed level of impact unless additional compensatory mitigation is provided. - d.
+If necessary, additional compensatory mitigation shall be provided so that mitigation is, at a minimum, commensurate with the proposed level of impact. - d.
 Mitigation sequencing as described in section 19.400.110(A) of this program shall be applied to new development proposed pursuant to this section and as otherwise required by this program.